VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ```

-Client-side validation based on the **DataAnnotations** attributes is
+The **Web.config** file configures the client-side validation based on
-configured in the **Web.config** file as shown in the following snippet.
+the **DataAnnotations** attributes as shown in the following snippet.

 ```XML
 <appSettings>